-The number of shareholders at year end was 4,779 (4,038).
-The largest individual shareholder is Investment AB Latour, in which the Douglas family are the main shareholders and hold a total of 48.3 per cent (49).
-For more information on the ownership structure, share capital, share price development, etc., please refer to the section on the Fagerhult share on pages 36-37 and to Note 30.
+The number of shareholders at year end was 5,559 (4,779).
+The largest individual shareholder is Investment AB Latour, in which the Douglas family are the main shareholders and hold a total of 48.3 per cent (48.3).
+For more information on the ownership structure, share capital, share price development, etc., please refer to the section on the Fagerhult share on pages 46-47 and to Note 32.

-2016 Annual General Meeting
+2017 Annual General Meeting

-The 2016 AGM was held on 21 April in Habo.
-A total of 104 shareholders were present at the meeting, representing 74.6 per cent of the votes.
+The 2017 AGM was held on 3 May in Habo.
+A total of 105 share-holders were present at the meeting, representing 66.0 per cent of the votes.
 Minutes from the AGM can be found on Fagerhult's website.
 All resolutions were passed with the required majority.
 Below is a selection of the resolutions passed at the meeting:

-- Resolution on the distribution of a dividend of SEK 3.50 per share. - Eric Douglas, Cecilia Fasth, Catherina Fored, Björn Karlsson, Fredrik Palmstierna, Johan Hjertonsson and Jan Svensson were re-elected to the Board of Directors. - Jan Svensson was re-elected Chairman. - Jan Svensson was re-elected to the Nomination Committee and he was also granted the authority to appoint three additional members, one each representing the three largest shareholders and for the details of this to be published no later than in connection with the Company's third quarter report. - The AGM resolved to introduce a performance-based share-savings plan for senior management. - The AGM resolved to grant the Board of Directors authorisation to buy back the company's own shares, corresponding to a maximum of 10 per cent of total share capital, for the period until the date of the next AGM.
+- Resolution on the distribution of a dividend of SEK 4.50 per share, equivalent to SEK 1.50 per share following the 3:1 share split. - Eric Douglas, Cecilia Fasth, Catherina Fored, Fredrik Palmstierna, Johan Hjertonsson and Jan Svensson were re-elected to the Board of Directors. - Morten Falkenberg was elected as a new member of the board. - Jan Svensson was re-elected Chairman. - Jan Svensson was co-opted ("adjungerad") to the Nomination Committee and he was also granted the authority to appoint four additional members, one each representing the four largest shareholders and for the details of this to be published no later than in connection with the Company's third quarter report.

+- The AGM resolved to introduce a performance-based share-savings plan for senior management, "The Performance Based Share Program 2017". - The AGM resolved to grant the Board of Directors authorisation to buy back the company's own shares, corresponding to a maximum of 10 per cent of total share capital, for the period until the date of the next AGM. - The AGM resolved to increase the number of shares in AB Fagerhult by splitting each share into three shares (3:1 split) and to facilitate this by increasing the authorised number of shares by a factor of three.